EvansWinner/awesome-line-editors/README.md

 I've put a copy of the code on [GitHub](https://github.com/EvansWinner/atto_line_editor) with some small changes to get it to compile under Linux.
 From there you can find Dieter's original page on the Wayback machine.

-I also have started working a little on a slightly modified version for POSIX environemnts (see ``buup`` below).
+I also have started working a little on a slightly modified version for POSIX environments (see ``buup`` below).

 ## buup